efwhdn/efwhdn/README.md

 - 🧠 AI projects with Python
 - 🎮 Game development and logic design
 - 🎨 Figma for UI/UX design
-- 🚀 Always building and improving real projects
+- 🚀 I try to improve myself and experience every field.

 ---